MattesGroeger/vim-bookmarks/README.md

 ## vim-bookmarks [![Build Status](https://travis-ci.org/MattesGroeger/vim-bookmarks.svg)](https://travis-ci.org/MattesGroeger/vim-bookmarks) [![Release](http://img.shields.io/github/release/MattesGroeger/vim-bookmarks.svg)](https://github.com/MattesGroeger/vim-bookmarks/releases)

-This plugin allows to add and remove line-based bookmarks with just one (!) keystroke.
-Bookmarks will be highlighted in the vim sign column (default).
-Bookmarks will be restored on the next startup (by default).
+This vim plugin allows toggling bookmarks per line.
+A quickfix window gives access to all bookmarks.
+Annotations can be added as well.
+These are special bookmarks with a comment attached.
+They are useful for preparing code reviews.
+All bookmarks will be restored on the next startup.

 ![Screenshot](https://raw.github.com/MattesGroeger/vim-bookmarks/master/screenshot.png)